SuRaMoN/weave-gitstats/README.md

 [Git statistics for symfony/yaml](http://rawgit.com/SuRaMoN/weave-gitstats/demowebsite/index.html)

-Please not the online demo is limited: you cannot create data from your own SQL queries of the git statistics.
+Please note the online demo is limited: you cannot create data from your own SQL queries of the git statistics.
 You are limited to some static CSV files.
 For a full demo use docker for a quick setup.